sortedcord/NLAVS/README.md

 Furthermore, $S$ can also contain negative values for neurotic traits.
 If a character is highly paranoid, their susceptibility to `Anger` or `Fear` might be `1.8`, meaning a minor slight (`V_raw = [Anger: +1]`) is perceived by them as a massive slight (`V_processed = [Anger: +1.8]`), while a positive action might be dulled.

 By introducing $S$, we ensure that the same player action yields dramatically different emotional trajectories depending on *who* they are interacting with, organically enforcing character consistency without requiring the LLM to remember "how this character would react."

+## Architectural Formalization: Bypassing the Prompt

+If we rely solely on text-based system prompts to enforce emotional state (e.g., injecting `[Mood: Angry, 8]` into the context window), we hit a hard paradox: **we are using a tool that is bad at quantized evaluation to generate the very quantized values we need, and then asking it to interpret those values correctly.**

+Even in micro-evaluations, asking an LLM to spit out `Joy: +2` relies on its "vibes."
+Over thousands of turns, this micro-hallucination compounds.
+Furthermore, the system prompt is just text.
+If a user is manipulative enough, the LLM will statistically drift toward sycophancy, ignoring the prompt's emotional constraints.

+To achieve true determinism, NLAVS must operate as a neuro-symbolic architecture.
+The LLM is removed from the arithmetic entirely and relegated to the role of a classifier, while the mathematical state is enforced directly within the transformer's latent space.

+### 1. The Input Paradox: Categorical Gradients
+LLMs are terrible at generating consistent scalar numbers, but they are exceptionally good at semantic classification.

+Instead of prompting the LLM to evaluate the arithmetic of an action (`Rate the joy from 1 to 10`), NLAVS requires the LLM to classify the action into a discrete, hardcoded gradient tier.

+**Prompt Directive to LLM:** `Classify the action 'gave a candy bar' into one of the following categories: [Minor_Positive, Moderate_Positive, Major_Positive, Neutral, Minor_Negative, Moderate_Negative, Major_Negative].`

+**LLM Output:** `Minor_Positive`

+The deterministic backend intercepts this string.
+The LLM's job is over.
+The backend then maps `Minor_Positive` to a hardcoded, pre-defined vector: `V_raw = [Joy: +1.5, Gratitude: +2.0]`.

+The LLM is no longer hallucinating numbers; it is simply categorizing semantics, and the deterministic engine handles the math.

+### 2. The Output Paradox: Latent Steering Vectors
+Once the backend computes the active mood state ($M_{active}$) using the aggregation formula, how do we guarantee it affects the output?
+We do not stringify it into the prompt.
+Instead, because we are utilizing open-weight models via HuggingFace, we apply $M_{active}$ as a **Steering Vector** (Representation Engineering) directly into the transformer's forward pass.

+Transformers generate text by passing token embeddings through multiple layers, accumulating context in a "residual stream."
+We can mathematically alter this stream during inference.

+1. **Vector Preparation:** The computed $M_{active}$ (e.g., `[Anger: +8, Joy: -4, Social_Drive: -6]`) is projected into the model's hidden dimension space using a trained projection matrix.
+2. **Residual Stream Injection:** During inference, at a specific, targeted transformer layer (e.g., layer 15 of a 32-layer model), the backend intercepts the residual stream.
+3. **Mathematical Enforcement:** The projected $M_{active}$ vector is added directly to the hidden states:
+   $$ h_{modified} = h_{original} + \lambda \cdot \text{Project}(M_{active}) $$
+   *(Where $\lambda$ is a scaling factor to prevent token degeneration).*

+**The Result:** The model literally "feels" the anger at a computational level.
+Its internal semantic activations are nudged toward hostility and rejection concepts *before* it even processes the user's text or generates the first word.
+Sycophancy is bypassed entirely because the emotional state is no longer a suggestion in the context window; it is a mathematical alteration of the model's neural pathways.

+---

+### Afternote: Soft Prompts (For Closed APIs)
+If this architecture were to be adapted for closed APIs (like OpenAI or Anthropic) where white-box access to the residual stream is unavailable, we can fall back to **Continuous Embeddings (Soft Prompts)**.

+Instead of injecting $M_{active}$ into the residual stream, the backend maps the vector to a set of continuous, pre-trained embedding tensors.
+These tensors are prepended to the user's input at the embedding level, bypassing the text tokenizer entirely.
+The transformer processes these abstract mathematical vectors as if they were foundational context, enforcing the state without relying on easily manipulated text strings.